Archives >

 The Athabasca region is uniquely situated on the Alberta Boreal forest’s lower edge and bisected by the Athabasca River.
 There are many areas that boast untouched forests, pristine lakes, abundant wildlife and other natural features that offer travellers a taste of the Alberta wilderness.

-Just an hour and a half north of Edmonton and four and a half hours from Calgary, the Athabasca region makes for an easy wilderness getaway for all skill levels.
+Just an hour and a half north of Edmonton and 4.5 hours from Calgary, the Athabasca region makes for an easy wilderness getaway for all skill levels.
 Let’s take a look at some of the possibilities…

 Grand Rapids Wilderness Adventures